kigster/back-seat-driver/README.md

 // initialize the adapter with two pins assigned to the two servos BackSeatDriver_TwoServoAdapter adapter(13, 12);

-// intialize BackSeatDriver itself, passing it the driver.
+// initialize BackSeatDriver itself, passing it the driver.
 BackSeatDriver robot(&adapter);

 // now we can ask our robot to move...